SwipeX/OSBA/README.md

-# ProCode
+# OSBA
-Bytecode searcher to find fields/methods in new releases of Old School Runescape.
+Bytecode searcher to find fields/methods in new releases of Old School Runescape, however it is abstracted and modular enough to search through any bytecode.